 - Step 1.
-All wetlands, and when applicable, jurisdictional waters will be located with a submeter capable GPS Unit.
-For additional information on using the GPS unit or preparing the Microstation wetland file, refer to Consultant GPS-CADD. - Step 2.
+All wetlands, and when applicable, jurisdictional waters (and any delineated protected species boundaries if identified in Task 3 below) will be located with a submeter capable GPS Unit.
+For additional information on using the GPS unit or preparing the Microstation wetland file, refer to Consultant GPS CADD. - Step 2.
 For river basins that have associated NC DWR Buffer Rules, determine all features for which the Buffer Rules apply.
 Note streams on the soil maps that do not exist or are ephemeral. - Step 3.
 Identify Areas of Environmental Concern (AEC) under the jurisdiction of the NC Division of Coastal Management (NC DCM). - Step 4.
-Prepare and submit a Preliminary or Final Jurisdictional Determination (JD) Package as directed by NCDOT ECAP, Project Delivery or Division Project Manager to the appropriate USACE, NCDWR and/or NCDCM representative. - ECAP Procedure: Consultants will submit a draft preliminary or final JD Package (based on the scope) to ECAP for review.
+Prepare and submit a Preliminary or Final Jurisdictional Determination (JD)

+Package as directed by your NCDOT scoping contact to the appropriate USACE, NCDWR and/or NCDCM representative. - ECAP Procedure: Consultants will submit a draft preliminary or final JD Package (based on the scope) to ECAP for review at the same time as the draft NRTR, or separately if appropriate.
 Consultant or ECAP (as specified in scope) will submit the JD Package to the USACE, NC DWR and/or NC DCM representative. - Division Procedure: Consultants will prepare a Preliminary or Final JD based on their scope and submit to Division for review.
-Refer to your scope or Project Manager on how to submit to the agencies - Step 5.
-If scoped by ECAP, Project Delivery or Division, schedule a verification site visit with the appropriate USACE, NCDWR and/or NCDCM representative(s) to verify all wetland, stream, and buffer determinations. - Consultants scoped by Project Delivery or ECAP will coordinate all verification site visits with the ECAP Project Manager and the appropriate agencies. - For Division managed projects check with your Division Project Manager on agency coordination or your scope - Revise any JD forms and mapping based on agency review comments.
+Refer to your scope or Division contact on how to submit to the agencies. - Step 5.
+If scoped by ECAP, Project Delivery, or Division, schedule a verification site visit with the appropriate USACE, NCDWR and/or NCDCM representative(s) to verify all wetland, stream, and buffer determinations. - Consultants scoped by Project Delivery or ECAP will coordinate all verification site visits with the ECAP Environmental Coordinator and the appropriate agencies. - For Division managed projects check with your Division contact on agency coordination or your scope. - Revise any JD forms and mapping based on agency review comments.